 PGA: Parents and Guardians Association.

-ROAR: Raising Our Allocated Funds.
+ROAR: Raising Our Allocated Resources.
 The annual PGA celebration to raise funds and build community.

 SST: Student support team identifies students having academic or social/emotional difficulty and designs appropriate ways to support them, in consultation with the student, advisor, teachers, and parents/guardians.